Counseling and Student Development

 Some people occasionally, even regularly, feel worried, unhappy, and depressed.
 Lack of confidence, fear, low self-esteem, inability to get along with others, loneliness, not being able to cope with people and situations, and similar problems can be discussed with one of CSDC's professional counselors.
 All matters discussed in counseling are confidential and will not affect academic standing.

 People who find themselves seriously depressed, unable to control their behavior, or doing things they don't understand may want and need psychiatric consultations.
-A talk with a counselor is recommended to determine whether psychiatric consultation is required.
+A talk with a counselor is required to determine whether psychiatric consultation is needed.

 TestingTesting is frequently used as part of counseling to help students understand themselves better and plan their careers.
 Counselors will discuss which tests to take and interpret them after they are scored.
-In addition, the Testing Office now administers the computer-based GRE, TOEFL, and PRAXIS exams.
-An appointment to schedule an exam can be made over the phone with a major credit card by calling (808) 956-3454, or with a check at the Testing Office, Queen Lili'uokalani Center for Student Services Room 307.
-Information about registration for paper-based admissions or certification exams, including SAT, ACT, LSAT, MCAT, and PRAXIS also is available at this office.
+In addition, the Testing Office administers computer-based exams such as GRE, TOEFL, PRAXIS, and MCAT.
+To schedule an exam, go to the respective exam's website, such as www.ets.org and www.aamc.org/students/applying/mcat/.
+There are also some paper-based exams, such as LSAT and MPRE, that are administered by the Testing Office.

 Workshops and seminars to promote personal development and academic success are offered throughout the year.
 Stress management, assertiveness, improving self-esteem, career and life planning, and coping with difficult people are just a few of the topics that are available.
 Sessions to address specific needs can be developed and conducted at the request of faculty or a group of students.